rein14/Kafka-Spark-Data-Streaming/README.md

 ## What is it?

-This is a simple application depicting event collaboration with Kafka using the lifecycle of an order.
+This is a simple application depicting event collaboration with Kafka and spark using the lifecycle of an order.

 ## Why this?